reversinglabs/reversinglabs-sdk-py3/README.md

 #### Methods:
 - `detonate_sample`
     - Submits a sample available in the cloud for dynamic analysis and returns processing info
-    - The sample needs to be available in TitaniumCloud beforehand
+    - The sample needs to be available in Spectra Intelligence beforehand
 - `detonate_url`
     - Submits a URL for dynamic analysis and returns processing info
 - `get_dynamic_analysis_results`